 Sub-Regional Fisheries Management Plan Presented, Endorsed at 14th Senior Official Meeting of the Coral Triangle Initiative

 This month, the world’s first known sub-regional fisheries management plan was successfully presented for adoption to the Coral Triangle member countries to support ecological, human, and governance priorities in Southeast Asia’s Sulu-Sulawesi Seascape—the world’s most biodiverse marine area.
 The plan was presented at the Coral Triangle Initiative for Coral Reefs, Fisheries, and Food Security’s (CTI-CFF) Fourteenth Senior Officials Meeting (SOM-14) in Manila, Philippines held on December 9-15, 2018.
 The Coral Triangle Initiative Senior Official Meetings build and strengthen multilateral partnerships, in which Coral Triangle (CT6) governments (Indonesia, Malaysia, Papua New Guinea, the Philippines, Solomon Islands, and Timor-Leste) jointly adopt and implement their commitments at the highest political levels and engage the broad range of stakeholders and partners to sustain marine and coastal resources by addressing crucial issues such as food security, climate change, and marine biodiversity.
-At the Meeting, the sub-regional plan received support from the CT6 countries, with adoption expected to be formalized by January 2019.
+At the meeting, all six Coral Triangle member countries jointly endorsed the sub-regional plan.
+Sulu-Sulawesi Seascape members, Malaysia and Philippines, will adopt and implement the plan in 2019.

 The Sulu-Sulawesi Seascape lies between Indonesia, Malaysia, and the Philippines, covering 900,000 square kilometers.
 In addition to the importance that the Seascape serves for fisheries production, food security, and economic development in Southeast Asia, it is also a globally significant priority area for biodiversity conservation.
 It is the epicenter of global marine biodiversity, with the highest number of coral reef, marine fish, seagrass, and mangroves species in the world.